Korail Class 321000: 3rd batch

 The third batch of Class 321000 trains were introduced following the Gyeongui·Jungang Line's eastward extension from Guksu to Yongmun station.
 The third batch trains were manufactured and introduced in 2009, few months prior to the opening of the final eastward extension.

 The third batch trains are numbered 321-19~321-21.
-All trains were delivered with LCD display monitors on the sides (above the doors), and feature newer exterior LED destination signs that are capable of scrolling.
+All trains were delivered with LCD monitors on the sides (above the doors), and feature newer exterior LED destination signs that are capable of scrolling.
 The front end was modified, and had been the blueprint of all subsequent Korail metro cars for the Seoul Metropolitan Subway from 2009 to 2018.
 Trains 321-20~321-21 feature flip-up seats and bike racks.

 Refurbishment

 In 2016, many trains were retrofitted with LED headlights.

 Gangway refurbishment

 From August 2011, all trains gradually received gangway refurbishments (similar refurbishments were also done in Class 311000 trains).
 Automatic doors were installed to replace the older, manually opened gangway doors.
 After refurbishment, gangway doors could be automatically opened by the push of a button.